Points to Consider

 Educational Tools & Support: Money management is just as important after you leave school as when you were attending.
 Does the lender offer any financial awareness counseling or tips that will help you manage your money so you can meet your household expenses and make on-time loan payments?
 Ask the lender what types of educational programs/resources are offered to support you throughout the repayment process.

 Financial Aid Award: Knowing the types and amounts of financial assistance offered to you can help you decided what loan amount you may need to borrow through a private lender.
-Prospective students can obtain their financial aid information from their award letter.
+Prospective students can obtain their financial aid information by logging into the Admission Status Portal.
 Current students can find their award information in the Financial Aid Section of CyberFriar under “Award Overview.”

 Forgiveness/Cancellation/Discharge: You must repay your loans even if you don’t complete your education, can’t find a job related to your program of study, or are unhappy with the education you paid for with your loan.
 Certain circumstances, however, might lead to your loans being forgiven, cancelled, or discharged.
 The lender should be able to explain to you the circumstances under which a loan could be forgiven, cancelled or discharged.